cittadhammo/dhammacharts/README.md

 at the top right of an area. (we could consider having a `_pages` collection and layout the pages in the areas.yml)

+Categories of the items are extracted via their path.

 ## Generating assets

 - Every original images in the assets that are listed in the frontmatter `images` of the pages